 If your power circuits exceed the threshold that you had set, a notification will be sent within 24 hours to inform you of the overage.

-Reports that include all your power circuits can be generated online for a date range you specify.
+Reports that include all your power circuits can be generated online for a date range you specify (up to 90 days of information in each report).
 The reports show the cabinets in which your circuits are installed, and includes each single and primary/redundant circuit’s Average kW, Maximum kW, Total Average kW and % of Usable to help show where capacity may be available to add more equipment or when you may need to redistribute some of your loads to avoid overloading your circuits.
 The total average kW used by all circuits in your deployment is also included in the report.
 These reports can also be filtered to sub-divide the power utilization by cabinet, customer, or data center.

 To generate a new power report, take the following steps: